Kaitaraiwa Waka Uta

 - high volumes of goods are being imported and exported, and forklift operators are needed to unload and move these goods

-- the transport and storage industry – where many forklift operators are employed – has grown
+- the transport and logistics industry – where many forklift operators are employed – is large

 - turnover among forklift operators is high, with many seeing the role as a temporary one.